unibas-tilics/tilics-admin/tooling/review-guideline.md

 ## Step 3: Open a pull request

 Create a pull request from your branch against the `master` branch.
-Follow the instructions in the pull request template.
+Therefore, please click on "New pull request" and follow the instructions in the already pre-filled description of the pull request.

 ## Step 4: Review